vistadataproject/documents/README.md

 ## VISTA Data Evolution

-VISTA has the virtue of a single highly integrated application database, allowing all 180+ VISTA applications to share their data within a single, common database.
-However, because VISTA's data and applications are so highly integrated within the database, it makes it difficult to interface to external systems.
-The issue with VISTA data integration thus depends whether it is internal or external.  __Internal integration__  within the MUMPS environment is easy because MUMPS is a data-integrated application engine. __External integration__ outside the MUMPS environment is difficult because there is not a clean separation of application logic and data.
+VISTA is based on a single highly integrated application database, allowing all of VISTA's 180+ applications to function within a single common database.
+However, because VISTA's data and applications are so highly integrated, it makes it difficult to interface to external systems.
+The issue with VISTA data integration depends whether it is internal or external to the MUMPS environment.  __Internal integration__  within the MUMPS environment is easy because MUMPS is a data-integrated application engine. __External integration__ outside the MUMPS environment is challenging because there is no clean separation of MUMPS application logic and data.

-Thus the VISTA Data Project provides a new, clear abstraction layer between the VISTA's MUMPS data and application logic by surfacing VISTA's native operational data model, and by exposing VISTA's data model, permits external interfacing to VISTA's data much easier.
+Thus the VISTA Data Project provides a new, clear abstraction layer between the VISTA's data and application logic by surfacing VISTA's native operational data model, and by operationalizing VISTA's data model, make interfacing external to VISTA data much easier.

 ![vista-evolution](/images/code-data-evolution.png)